prath47/prath47/README.md

 🔭 I’m currently working on *Full Stack Projects*

-🌱 I’m currently looking out for Job Opportunities
+🌱 I’m currently Working as SDE

 🎆 How to reach me *prath47@gmail.com*